logo

 How to distribute freebie

-If you don’t have enough for everybody, consider giving them from person to person.
+If you don’t have enough for everybody, consider giving them in person to people you meet.
 It’s a nice personal touch.
 Gary Gay was handing out pens with his haiku.
-It was a nice personal touch. (photo)

 Conference-themed freebie